pes18fan/codedump/README.md

 A result of me learning data structures.
 Contains of plenty of data structures as well as algorithms, as well as some markdown files describing specific ones.
-Most of the implementations are written in Dart because I like that language, however there are also some C++ implementations, along with the C implementations in the `4th_sem_dsa` which is purely for DSA stuff I did for college.
+Most of the implementations are written in Dart because I like that language, however there are also some C++ implementations, along with a lot of C implementations in the `4th_sem_dsa` which is purely for DSA stuff I did for college.

 ### fortran

-A small number of Fortran programs I wrote in college.
+A few Fortran programs I wrote in college.

 ### numerical_meth